galacticcouncil/Basilisk-docs/docs/infra_testnet.md

           sed -i 's/_NAMESPACE_/${{ env.NAMESPACE }}/g' components.yaml
           kubectl apply -f components.yaml
 ```

-This workflow basically creates the fargate profile as well as depoys your manifest file containing all your Kubernetes Objects to your chosen Cluster.
-Of course, make sure you give the right access and secret keys :).
+This workflow creates the AWS Fargate profile after which it deploys the manifest file containing all your Kubernetes objects to the chosen Cluster.
+Don't forget to provide the correct access and secret keys :)

-Good luck!
+Good luck and hit us up on Discord if you have any questions!